abrt/doc/faq.rst

         yum install fros-gnome
         yum install fros-recordmydesktop

-Why FAF collects tainted kernel oopses?
+Why ABRT Analytics collects tainted kernel oopses?
 ---------------------------------------

-FAF collects tainted oopses because each received oops is forwarded to http://oops.kernel.org/ and kernel people want to see **every** oops and **not only untainted** ones.
+ABRT Analytics collects tainted oopses because each received oops is forwarded to http://oops.kernel.org/ and kernel people want to see **every** oops and **not only untainted** ones.